Day One

 “Mr. Gray will be waiting for us at the Center.
 He wants to hear your summary first-hand.
 Are you ready?”

-Pruitt’s personal assistant enters with a small travel bag in hand.
+Pruitt’s personal assistant enters as if on cue with a small travel bag in hand.
 He extends it to his employer.
 Instead, the man named Jacob takes it from him.

 “Thank you, Markus,” Pruitt says.
 “I put something extra on your chip.
 Tell Connie I gave you the rest of the day off.
 Go do something nice for yourself.”